 The Jabalbina Yalanji Aboriginal Corporation represents the Eastern Kuku Yalanji in the management of Bubu (Country).
 They employ the Jabalbina Rangers who work on Bubu.

-Surrounded by tropical rainforest and bordering the Daintree National Park is a 100-hectare property located at Wawu Dimbi (near Forest Creek) in the Daintree Lowland Rainforest.
+Surrounded by tropical rainforest and bordering the Daintree National Park is a 180.74-hectare property located at Wawu Dimbi (near Forest Creek) in the Daintree Lowland Rainforest.
 Recently retired from cattle grazing, the site is now used as an Indigenous learning facility.
-The 37-hectares that was used for grazing and is covered in exotic grasses is primed for rainforest restoration.
+The 37 hectares that were used for grazing and are covered in exotic grasses are primed for rainforest restoration.

-Revegetating this land will assist the Eastern Kuku Yalanji by supporting Bama to return to and manage Bubu (Country).
+Revegetating this land will assist Eastern Kuku Yalanji Bama to return to and manage Bubu (Country).

 The Wawu Dimbi property is adjacent to the Daintree River, which flows to the Great Barrier Reef.
 It is a high priority for revegetation as this will reduce sediment flowing to the Great Barrier Reef Catchment, improve water quality, reduce water temperature, and contribute to the survival of a diversity of coral species.

 Restoring the rainforest at Wawu Dimbi will greatly contribute to conserving the Lowland Tropical Rainforest, an important outcome as Lowland Tropical Rainforest in the Wet Tropics was recently listed as Endangered on the Environment Protection and Biodiversity Act (1999).